 Know Your Customers and Market Trends

-When it comes to sales forecasting, you need to know the market trends and the buying behaviour of your customers.
-This will guide you on how many units you should produce and also inform your marketing strategy.
-Staying on top of market trends can start with subscribing to business newsletters and monitoring your customers’ preferences, their demographics, and what they respond to.
+You need to know the market trends and the buying behaviour of your customers.
+This will guide you on how many units you should produce and inform your marketing strategy.
+Stay on top of market trends by subscribing to business newsletters and monitoring your customers' preferences, demographics, and what they respond to.

 Define Your Forecasting Metrics

-Another important step in creating a sales forecasting strategy is to define your forecasting metrics.
-For instance, you’ll want to focus on how many units you’ve sold in the past 12 months, the number of units you need to have on hand at all times to meet demand, CRM score (the likelihood of the customer to buy), just to mention a few.
+Focus on how many units you've sold in the past 12 months, the number of units you need on hand at all times to meet demand, CRM score (the likelihood of the customer to buy), and similar indicators.

 Use Technology to Your Advantage